 The connection with the Bowles family is still maintained today and Brigadier Andrew Henry Parker Bowles is the current President of the E A Bowles of Myddelton House Society.

-The beautiful newly created Victorian Glasshouse Range is now open to the public.
-The recent restoration of the Kitchen Gardens led to the discovery of the foundations of the original Glasshouse Range.
-A collection of tender plants was transferred from the1950s London School of Pharmacy glasshouses, which were subsequently demolished.
+The beautiful Victorian Glasshouse Range is open to the public.
+The restoration of the Kitchen Gardens led to the discovery of the foundations of the original Glasshouse Range.
+A collection of tender plants was transferred from the 1950s London School of Pharmacy glasshouses, which were subsequently demolished.
 Unique details have been kept in the designs, such as four climatic zones, a vine house complete with gauged arches to allow vine roots to remain outside and the vines to grow inside and a sunken glasshouse that would have been used to grow fruit such as melons and cucumbers.